Effective Shareholders Agreements

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to corporate counsel for crafting key provisions in shareholders agreements and review the legal considerations to ensure that agreements are effective and enforceable.
+This CLE course will provide guidance to corporate counsel for crafting key provisions in shareholders agreements and review the legal considerations to ensure that agreements are effective and enforceable.

 - Purpose and use of shareholders agreements